Disclosure: Our content does not constitute financial advice. Speak to your financial advisor. We may earn money from companies reviewed. Learn more

 TSP accounts are limited to investing in the ten separate TSP funds only.
 Some of these funds directly track individual market indexes, while the others are called “lifecycle funds” that are made up of stock/bond splits that change as the investor ages.
 If you choose to not actively manage your account, 100% of your money will be placed towards the “G” fund.

-In short, this means that you cannot invest in physical gold bullion (or any other precious metal) through a TSP Plan.
+In other words, it is impossible to invest in physical precious metals or any other type of real asset via a TSP.
 In fact, you cannot even directly purchase the stocks or mutual fund shares that hold stocks of gold mining companies (buying “paper gold”).
 Among possible retirement account options, TSPs are among the most restrictive and provide the least exposure to precious metals.

 Benefits of Rolling Over a TSP Plan to a Precious Metals IRA

 If you have left your federal post, consider rolling over some or part of your TSP funds into special kind of retirement account called a “self-directed IRA.”
-The advantage of rolling over your TSP Plan assets into a self-directed IRA is that you are able to control the designation of your retirement funds and open up new tax-free investments – like precious metals.
+When you roll over your TSP into a self-directed IRA self-directed IRA you're given much more freedom to pick and choose the types of assets you want to invest in without a custodian or employer dictating what you can spend your money on.
+This includes precious metals.